enkidevs/curriculum/JavaScript/Ecmascript 2015/stringing-it-all-together.md

 * `Template.ignore`
 * `$.`
 %exp
-The raw string will include any escape characters and backslashes that are present in the string.
+The raw string will include any escaped characters and backslashes that are present in the string.
 %
 ---